Can dogs have blackberries? Yes – but there are some catches.

-Of course, if your pooch decided to snatch some off of a wild bush, it is possible that they consumed something else along with the blackberries, such as a bug or other plant.
+If your pooch decided to snatch some off of a wild bush, it is possible that they ate something else along with them.

-This other substance might be harmful to your canine, but the blackberries themselves are not poisonous.
+This other substance might be harmful, but the blackberries themselves are not poisonous.

-But just because blackberries aren’t necessarily poisonous to dogs doesn’t mean that they should eat them.
+But just because blackberries aren’t poisonous doesn’t mean that they should eat them.

 How does the blackberry compare to a canine’s natural diet?

 There have been many studies exploring what a dog’s diet should contain.